Cinema of Hungary: 1932–1945

 By 1932, over 500 theatres operated in the country, a quarter of them located in Budapest.
 Support for sound playback was spreading, with around half of the venues owning the needed devices.
 The maximum timeframe of the shooting was 12 days, after which the producing company fined the director for each additional day.
 After the problems of the 1920s, Hungarian film production boomed in the 1930s, rising from 6 films in 1932 to a peak of 36 in 1937.

 From 1935 onwards, far-right-wing groups were formed throughout the country.
 They criticized the movie industry as being "infested with Jews" and its products "containing obscene, unmoral content".
 The number of protests were increasing, and premiers were disrupted, like in the case of Lovagias Ügy.
 As Horthy's government formed increasingly closer ties with Nazi Germany, the press also started to put pressure on Jewish cast members.
 Article XV., the first "Jew law" introduced in 1938, enforced a 6% maximum on Jews in the Film Guild.
 Later anti-semitic laws restricted Jews from being directors, performers, screenwriters or managers of film studios, film distribution companies, and theatres.
 This made work nearly impossible for a large number of film-makers and actors, and many of them, like Gyula Kabos, fled the country.
 The Second World War slowly showed its signs in the country with an increasing number of air raids and bombings, making film production extremely difficult.
 In the final years of the war, only a handful of movies were made, most of them being slap-dash works.
-During the war, movie theatres did not play American and Soviet features, so industry professionals and selected audiences could watch films like Gone with the Wind only a small, hidden, makeshift screenings for high prices.
+During the war, movie theatres did not play American and Soviet features, so industry professionals and selected audiences could watch films like Gone with the Wind only at small, hidden, makeshift screenings for high prices.